moaz1126/ESP_HONEYNET/README.md

 Contributions are welcome!
 Please feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-(Placeholder - create a LICENSE file if not present)

 > Made with ❤️ By Moaz1126
 <sub><i>Made for school project</i></sub>